CKalitin/ckalitin.github.io/_posts/2026-06-28-reflect-orbital-math.md

 Finally, as discussed before, Reflect is a bet on there being vastly more 5 GW class terrestrial solar arrays.
 Currently 3 such solar arrays exist in the world.
 In my earlier modelling I assumed every 100 MW class solar array was a potential customer, but such solar arrays are so small that they'd cover only ~2% of the illumination area of a satellite.
 It is a requirement for Reflect to succeed that there be 2-3 orders of magnitude more 5 GW class solar arrays in the world.
 This requirement I'm less skeptical of compared to the others, [as capitalism and Wright's law are on their side](https://caseyhandmer.wordpress.com/2024/05/22/the-solar-industrial-revolution-is-the-biggest-investment-opportunity-in-history/).

-It's possible Reflect's real bet is not on completely fungible undifferentiated photons delivered onto solar arrays, but higher revenue opportunities like lighting construction sites, as [Ben Nowack has said before](youtu.be/MjcuDBLW24k?si=NABkCUEr8URiq1K2&t=636).
+It's possible Reflect's real bet is not on completely fungible undifferentiated photons delivered onto solar arrays, but higher revenue opportunities like lighting construction sites, as [Ben Nowack has said before](youtu.be/MjcuDBLW24k?si=NABkCUEr8URiq1K2&t=636) and suggested they could charge [$5,000 / hour](https://futurism.com/space/fcc-huge-mirror-satellite#:~:text=Nowack%20imagines%20charging%20about%20%245%2C000%20per%20hour%20for%20the%20light%20of%20a%20single%20mirror) (~100x more than selling to solar arrays).
 I'll leave this analysis to someone else as I'm not interested in becoming an expert in industrial lighting costs, but my instinct is that any increase in price you get is counteracted by dramatically lower utilization of the satellite.

 ### **Conclusion**